 Powered by Intuit, TurboTax is an industry giant that’s regularly recognized as the best professional tax preparation software available.
-It offers one of the most comprehensive packages around, although it is not a discount service.
+TurboTax offers one of the most comprehensive software packages around.
+It is not a discount service, though.
+Its range of features and its meticulous yet easy-to-use interface contribute to its standing as offering the best online tax filing for 2019.

 Federal Free Edition — Free — This plan is perfect for anyone with a very simple return.
-It offers both federal and state filing at no cost, but it doesn’t support all, or even most, schedules.
-It does include W-2 importing, Earned Income Tax Credit support, help with Affordable Care Act forms, credit and deduction checks, access to forums to ask questions, and the SmartLook chat feature, which you can use to discuss your return with an expert.
+It offers both federal and state filing at no cost, but it doesn’t support all (or even most) schedules.
+It does include W-2 importing, Earned Income Tax Credit support, help with Affordable Care Act forms, credit and deduction checks, and access to forums to ask questions.
+It also offers the SmartLook chat feature, which you can use to discuss your return with an expert.

-Deluxe — $54.99 for federal returns — If you itemize deductions and/or report miscellaneous income, this plan offers a range of services.
+Deluxe — $59.99 for federal returns, on sale for $39.99 — If you itemize deductions and/or report miscellaneous income, this plan offers a range of services.
 When filing a Schedule A, you’ll need to upgrade to this plan.
 When you do, you’ll get all of the features of the lower-priced plans, as well as support to log 1099 forms and access to previous tax returns.

-Self-Employed — $114.99 — For business owners, or anyone else who files a Schedule C, this is the right package.
+Self-Employed — $114.99, on sale for $89.99 — For business owners, or anyone else who files a Schedule C, this is the right package.
 Not only does it include all of the rest of TurboTax features, it also offers a year of bookkeeping software to help track deductions and expenses like mileage, phone expenses, home office deductions and more.

-Combining both online and brick-and-mortar service locations, H&R Block has become one of the most recognizable brands in tax preparation.
+Combining both online and brick-and-mortar service locations, H&R Block has become one of the most recognizable brands in tax preparation and a contender for the title of best tax preparation service.
 The convenience of being able to go online or in-person has helped make this one of the best tax services on the market.
+Its free filing option is more comprehensive than that of some other tax software, allowing you to include more forms that deal with such things as student loans and tuition, the child and dependent care credit and more.

-More Zero — Free — H&R Block typically sits near the top of tax software review lists due to its comprehensive free filing option.
+More Zero — Free — H&R Block typically sits near the top of best tax software review lists due to its comprehensive free filing option.
 This tier includes both 1040EZ filing and Schedule A for itemized deductions.
-Along with the federal, state filing is also free.*
+Along with the federal, state filing is also free.* And while you can also get free filing with many online tax filing companies, H&R Block offers more options for free filing that other companies don’t.

 *When comparing prices, be aware that state filing is only free with the More Zero plan.

 Ease of use makes TaxAct a clear contender for best online tax service.
-It combines the depth of services offered by TurboTax with a discount price point of only $30 for their premium service.
-TaxAct professional software reviews regularly compare it favorably to the industry giants.
+To its credit, it combines the depth of services offered by TurboTax with a discount price point.
+TaxAct professional software reviews regularly compare it favorably to the industry giants, so even if it’s not the best tax software, it’s certainly very close.

-Not only is TaxAct one of the least expensive options, it is also one of the most streamlined.
-There are only three tiers to choose from and one of them is free.
+Not only is TaxAct one of the least expensive options for tax software this year, it is also one of the most streamlined.
+There are only three tiers to choose from, and one of them is free.

 Free — Free — This package is for 1040EZ and 1040A filers and includes a free state return.